whatcouldpossiblygowrong/whatcouldpossiblygowrong.github.io/_posts/2016-06-10-how-to-download-or-use-this-theme.md

 ---
 layout: post
-title: "How to Download or Use This Theme"
+title: "This looks like my first post"
-comments: true
+comments: false
-description: "How to Download or Use This Theme"
+description: "I'm playing around with github pages and jekyll"
-keywords: "dummy content"
+keywords: "keyword1", "keyword2"
 ---

-### Use this theme as you main site
+### Wow - there goes a header

 - Download or fork the master branch of this theme repo into your GitHub account.
 - Rename the repo into something like `your_username.github.io`.